Table of Contents

 Object detection seems an easy CV task at first sight: you have a labeled training dataset and a model to train it with.
 However, once your model is trained, you spend hours evaluating its performance to make sure you get accurate and credible results.
 Evaluations and tons of metrics might leave you frustrated in the end because the expectations were not met.

-In this article, we tried to explain the tricky concept of mean average precision, a common practice for model evaluation in computer vision, particularly for object detection purposes.
+In this article, we tried to explain the tricky concept of mean average precision, a common practice for model evaluation in computer vision, particularly for solving object detection challenges.
 However, we understand how confusing the abundance of mathematics and formulas might be for you.
-Let’s summarize what we’ve covered about mAP so far:

 - In computer vision, mean average precision (mAP) is used as a standard metric to evaluate the accuracy of object detection algorithms.